Chelsea Smile (song): Critical reception

 AllMusic's Tom Forget praised "Chelsea Smile" as a highlight of Suicide Season, describing it as "Intricately constructed and refreshingly unpredictable".
 Dan Slessor of the Alternative Press named it the best Bring Me the Horizon song, praising its "armor-plated juddering, deranged energy, titanic breakdown and insidiously catchy hooks".
 Loudwires Sarai C. ranked it at number two on her feature of the band's best songs, highlighting its importance to the development of the group's sound and the metalcore genre in general, moving away from its deathcore roots.
 Metal Hammer writer Luke Morton ranked it the sixth best song by the band, describing it as "one of the nastiest songs to ever be called catchy" and praising its "brutalising breakdowns" and "primal screams".
 In 2019, Billboard ranked the song number seven on their list of the 10 greatest Bring Me the Horizon songs, and in 2022, Kerrang! ranked the song number four on their list of the 20 greatest Bring Me the Horizon songs.
+In 2024, Ultimate Guitar said it was "one of the most instantly recognizable tunes of metalcore's MySpace era."